 I have been working on creating photography databases for more than 25 years.
-I am having to give presentations all the time and just recently while I was still struggling with a better way to explain how to embed photos with text to make them searchable I had an epiphany.
-I realized there was an example I could use from our experiences that could help people visualize what is happening inside a computer catalog.
+I have to give presentations all the time, and recently, while I was still struggling with a better way to explain how to embed photos with text to make them searchable, I had an epiphany.
+Realizing there was an example I could use from our experiences that could help people visualize what is happening inside a computer catalog.

 I thought of how we were taught to use a library.
-Now when you walk into a library that is very similar to how you store your photos.
+Now when you walk into a library, that is very similar to how you store your photos.
 You put them in folders and sometimes even subfolders.
-Then these folders of images are put on hard drives.
+Then these folders of images are placed on hard drives.

-Each photo is like a book on the shelf.
-If you are familiar with the library you can go to the science section or fiction or whatever you are interested in.
+Each photo is like a book on a shelf.
+If you are familiar with the library, you can go to the science section, fiction, or whatever you are interested in.
 The problem is when you don’t know where something would be in the library.

-Most people store their images just like we put books on the shelves.
-The problem is if you don’t know where something is located you need a catalog system.
+Most people store their images just like we put books on shelves.
+You need a catalog system if you don’t know where something is located.

-Today with digital you can find any photograph “IF” you have put text into the metadata.
-If you have a book on the shelf with no pages and just a cover photo and no text that is what you have in your files today without the text.
-If you just put a title on that book you can find that book or photo with just the title.
+Today with digital, you can find any photograph “IF” you have put text into the metadata.
+Suppose you have a book on the shelf with no pages and just a cover photo and no text.
+That is what you have in your files today without the text.
+Just put a title on that book.
+You can find that book or photo with just the title.

-But today you can actually search a book’s text if you have it and the same way with a photo.
+But today, you can search a book’s text if you have it the same way with a photo.
 You have unlimited text space to bury inside a photo’s metadata.

-This metaphor works great with those who were taught the library catalog system.
+This metaphor works excellent with those who were taught the library catalog system.
 They can now visualize that the catalog is separate from the books on the shelf.

 So having all your photos on your computer doesn’t make them searchable.
-You not only need to put text into them, but ideally you need a catalog software system to not just search but narrow those searches by helping you filter a result.
+You not only need to put text into them, but ideally, you need a catalog software system not just to search but narrow those searches by helping you filter a result.
 Find all the sunset photos.
-Then you may narrow that to all the Summer time photos.
-Then you could narrow it to those just from 1960s.
+Then you may check that for all the Summer time photos.
+You could narrow it to those just from the 1960s.

 Labor Day pays tribute to the contributions and achievements of American workers and is traditionally observed on the first Monday in September.
-I am reflecting today on I have been privileged to travel the world and see how people work in different countries.
+I am reflecting today on my privilege to travel the world and see how people work in different countries.

-Six years ago Jeff Raymond, James Dockery and myself taught our very first Storytellers Abroad Multimedia Workshop in Lisbon, Portugal.
+Six years ago, Jeff Raymond, James Dockery, and I taught our very first Storytellers Abroad Multimedia Workshop in Lisbon, Portugal.

-As much as we taught we also were learning.
-We learned from the students about what they needed to be ready for the workshop.
-We learned we had assumed some really basics and quickly realized we needed to spell out everything we could in writing.
+As much as we taught, we also were learning.
+We learned from the students what they needed to prepare for the workshop.
+We knew we had assumed some basics and quickly realized we needed to spell out everything we could in writing.

-Before the workshop participants leave from the US to go to an overseas location their computers are checked out to be sure Adobe Premiere Pro will work on their laptop.
-We check to be sure there is enough free space on the hard drive to handle the work for the week ahead on the workshop.
+Before the workshop, participants leave the US to go to an overseas location; their computers are checked out to be sure Adobe Premiere Pro will work on their laptops.
+We check to be sure there is enough free space on the hard drive to handle the work for the week ahead of the workshop.

-For most every participant this is their first story where they are responsible for the entire process.
-Doing research, interviewing the subject, editing the video, finding music and once it is completed also helping to market it to their audience.
+For almost every participant, this is their first story where they are responsible for the entire process—doing research, interviewing the subject, editing the video, finding music, and once it is completed, also helping to market it to their audience.

-The instructors have years of experience doing this for businesses and nonprofits as well.
-We walk along side them step-by-step to help them in each step.
+The instructors have years of experience doing this for businesses and nonprofits.
+We walk alongside them step-by-step to help them in each step.
 We are coaching them.
 It is similar to a coach in sports.
-We are there on the sidelines helping them and letting them play the sport.
+We are there on the sidelines, helping them and letting them play the sport.

-We have created a spreadsheet we put up in the classroom so that everyone can see not just where they are in the process, but each other as well.
-We learned that to keep people from falling through the cracks we were going to have to be very intentional.
+We have created a spreadsheet we put up in the classroom so that everyone can see where they are in the process and each other.
+We learned that to keep people from falling through the cracks; we would have to be very intentional.

 Here are three instructors with a workshop participant helping them with the storyline.
-There were problems that happened in the process and all of us were trying to help salvage a story.
+Some problems happened in the process, and all of us were trying to help salvage a story.

-Most participants think we are teaching them how to use the software, their cameras, audio and other tools of the trade.
-We are teaching all this, but the one thing that is the priority over everything is the storyline and them understanding how to tell this to the audience.
+Most participants think we are teaching them how to use the software, their cameras, audio, and other tools of the trade.
+We are teaching all this, but the one thing that is the priority over everything is the storyline and their understanding of how to tell this to the audience.
 Why should they care?

 Each time we picked a new location, so many of the former workshop participants would sign up for another workshop.

-On that first workshop for a person it wasn’t uncommon for them to be in tears.
-The learning curve was so difficult they thought.
-What was really happening for most of them was a mixture of things happening all at once.
+In that first workshop for a person, it wasn’t uncommon for them to be in tears.
+The learning curve was so tricky, they thought.
+What was happening for most of them was a mixture of things happening all at once.

-While working on my own story I will never forget each farmer I asked what this Coffee Cooperative did for them they all said they now had more money.
+While working on my story, I will never forget each farmer I asked what this Coffee Cooperative did for them.
+They all said they now had more money.

-After a while I realized I had to ask one more question, which opened up my eyes and my audience as to what more money meant to them.
-What can you buy that you couldn’t do before.
-Edmundo Ballinas Santiago told me on one of my trips to Salvador Urbina, in Chiapas, Mexico that had it not been for the cooperative, when his wife got cancer he would have had to choose between selling the farm to save his wife or keep the farm and lose his wife.
+After a while, I realized I had to ask one more question, which opened my eyes and my audience to what more money meant to them.
+What can you buy that you couldn’t do before?
+Edmundo Ballinas Santiago told me on one of my trips to Salvador Urbina, in Chiapas, Mexico, that had it not been for the cooperative, when his wife got cancer, he would have had to choose between selling the farm to save his wife or keep the farm and lose his wife.

 The best thing about traveling and doing storytelling is that the world helps open your eyes, heart and mind up to people who are different and make you look at your own life with fresh eyes.

-If you are interested in Storytelling and would like to have a coach work with you as you learn the craft.
+Suppose you are interested in Storytelling and want a coach to work with you as you learn the craft.
 Contact me.
 Maybe you can join our next Storytellers Abroad workshop.
-Maybe we can do something here in the states.
-Give me a call and we can find a way that works for you.
+Perhaps we can do something here in the states.
+Give me a call, and we can find a way that works for you.

-The one tool most photographers have and don’t always use well is light.
+Light is one tool most photographers have and don’t always use well.

-Here is another example which might not be as drastic, but notice the color and dynamic range in the skin tones of the face that without flash is missing.
+Here is another example that might not be as drastic, but notice the color and dynamic range in the skin tones of the face without flash.

-Here the boy on the horseback with no light on his face except the sun behind him.
-If we let the sun light him then he will squint.
+Here is the boy on horseback with no light on his face except the sun behind him.
+If we let the sunlight him, then he will squint.

 This is the setup I like to use.
-I have a radio transmitter on the camera and then a small flash off to the side on a light stand.
-This is small and travels well when I am needing to fly through airports.
+I have a radio transmitter on the camera and a small flash off to the side on a light stand.
+This is small and travels well when I need to fly through airports.

 I love to also use the Flashpoint XPLOR 600 HSS TTL Battery-Powered Monolight with Built-in R2 2.4GHz Radio Remote System – Bowens Mount.
 These are more powerful and need less time to recharge in sunlight.

 What exactly does the word “photography” mean?
-For those of you that might be curious, it means “Writing with Light.”
+For those who might be curious, it means “Writing with Light.”
 Yes, that is accurate.
-The word “Photo” stands for “light” and its suffix “graphy” stands for “writing.”
+The term “Photo” stands for “light,” and its suffix “graphy” stands for “writing.”

-So if you are a photographer you are suppose to be writing with light, so learn how to write with light rather than just pushing the button and capturing light.
+So if you are a photographer, you are supposed to be writing with light, so learn how to write with light rather than just pushing the button and capturing light.